searxng/searxng/docs/admin/installation-apache.rst

 Apache modules
 --------------

-To load additional modules, in most distributions you have to un-comment the lines with the corresponding LoadModule_ directive, except in :ref:`Debian's Apache layout`.
+To load additional modules, in most distributions you have to uncomment the lines with the corresponding LoadModule_ directive, except in :ref:`Debian's Apache layout`.